cobot/reminders/README.md

         run_every: 60 * 60 * 24}) # every day

-For sending emails if you want to use Mailgun.org you have to set up the environment variables from `production.rb`.
+For sending emails postmarkapp.com is used by default.
+Uou have to set your Postmak API key as an environment variable POSTMARK_API_KEY.